Current Research Projects

 My students work on diverse systems and you should refer to their pages for details.
 Below, I summarize some of my major current and recent projects.

 Settlement shadows and habitat landscapes.
 Since our earlier work on artificial reefs (Osenberg et al. 2002), we've explored how habitat configuration can influence the settlement of reef fishes and invertebrates to coral colonies or the oviposition of mosquitoes to aquatic patches.
 In part, we evaluated the Field of Dreams Hypothesis vs. the Propagule Redirection Hypothesis (Stier and Osenberg 2010, Hamman et al. 2018, Briggs and Osenberg 2019): e.g., we've quantified settlement in reef fish when we've added habitat patches.
 This can alter the production of habitat-dependent organisms in two contrasting ways: (1) by enhancing input of new colonists to the new sites (the Field-of-Dreams Hypothesis); and (2) by drawing colonists away from existing sites (the Propagule Redirection Hypothesis).
 The latter does not add new colonists to the site, but because it redistributes them, it can increase regional density by reducing the deleterious effects of density.
 Our previous research (Stier and Osenberg 2010) showed that local reefs without neighboring reefs received two to four times more settlers than reefs with adjacent habitat, demonstrating that increased habitat redirected larval fish.
 At the scale of the entire reef array, total colonization increased only 1.3-fold despite a 6-fold increase in reef area.
 Thus, propagules were both increased and redirected, a result intermediate to the Field-of-Dreams and Propagule Redirection Hypotheses.
 We also used a spatial model of fish dynamics to explore the role of propagule redirection and subsequent density-dependent survival in these fishes -- the primary effect of new habitat was to ameliorate competition at existing sites rather than increase colonization at the new sites.
-Our new work (our recent NSF grant with Adrian Stier, Elizabeth Hamman, and Scott McKinley) focuses on fieldwork and dynamic models that: 1) incorporate long-term, multi-cohort dynamics; 2) examine the effects of spatial patterns of habitat on the spatial patterns of colonists; and 3) quantify the feedbacks between the colonists and the habitat (e.g., to incorporate both positive and negative effects of coral occupants on coral growth).
+Our more recent work (funded by NSF, and involving Adrian Stier, Elizabeth Hamman, and Scott McKinley; along with graduate student Louis Nass) focuses on fieldwork and dynamic models that: 1) incorporate long-term, multi-cohort dynamics of coral-associated fishes and invertebrates (CAFI); 2) examines the effects of spatial patterns of coral (i.e., the CAFI habitat) on the spatial patterns of colonizing CAFI; and 3) quantify the feedbacks between CAFI and corals (e.g., to incorporate both positive and negative effects of coral occupants on coral growth).
 I'm also keen to expand our work in coral reefs to mosquitoes and their aquatic systems, where our initial research suggests that redirection pays a relatively minor role in driving oviposition patterns (Briggs and Osenberg 2019).
 Ultimately, I hope to integrate these concepts with our work on cryptic density dependence (Shima and Osenberg 2003, 2015) to better understand spatial dynamics of aquatic networks linked through mosquito dynamics.

 Reef Fish Ecology.
 Much of my work focuses on recruitment processes, density-dependence and size-structure in reef fishes.
 A portion of our work synthesized existing studies using meta-analysis and have extended mathematical models of recruitment processes in fishes.
 This work was sponsored, in part, by our project on marine ornamentals (see below), by the National Center for Ecological Analysis and Synthesis (in Santa Barbara, California), and by NSF.
 We also investigate the efficacy of marine reserves and alternative management practices (both by using mathematical and statistical models; and by conducting empirical studies).
 A portion of this work was based in Moorea, French Polynesia.
 The NSF work was built around our work on cryptic density dependence (sensu Wilson and Osenberg 2002, Shima and Osenberg 2003, 2015).